How To Win Friends And Influence People Is Good, But It's Not An Ultimate Guide To Social Skills

 By far the most well-known book on interpersonal skills is the classic How to Win Friends and Influence People by Dale Carnegie.
 It was originally released all the way back in 1934, but most people have probably read the revised edition from 1981.
 The newer edition doesn't make that many changes, and still preserves the book's famous old timey style and abundance of examples about Abraham Lincoln and early 20th century industrialists.

 This article won't be a comprehensive review of the book or its advice.
 Instead I want to share one particular opinion I have about it.
 While doing research for this site I've seen several online forum threads where someone asked for help on improving their social skills, or reading recommendations on the subject, and another poster replied with something like, "Just read How to Win Friends and Influence People.
 It's all you really need."
 This seems to be a fairly common response.
 Sometimes I think it's even one of those rote, knee-jerk answers people can give when questions about this topic come up (e.g., "I'm really lonely in college.
 What can I do?", "Just read How to Win Friends and Influence People.")

-The fact that this book has sold so well and has been around for so long probably increases this perception that it's the final word on social skills.
+The fact that the book has sold so well and been around so long probably increases this perception that it's the final word on social skills.
 Why read anything that came along after when it already got everything right nearly a century ago?

-The book is good, I just don't think it's some single complete guide to social situations
+The book is good, I just don't think it's some single complete guide to socializing